surfman100/coding-documentation/database/database-optimisation.md

 - Snowflake: more normalisation, so less space but more joins

 Indexes:
-- Keep **clustered** as narrow as possible ie unique.
+- Keep **clustered** as narrow as possible i.e. unique.
 Also good to have this as the typical sort by direction.
 - Note this is logical order (physical changes over time with deletions etc)
 - **Non-clustered** suited to multi column indexes.
-Can also be unqiue
+Can also be unqiue.
+Add as a remedy to lots of table scans.
 - Think workloads, optimise around typical queries
 - Properly indexed DB results in less IOs (ie disk reads)
 - GOAL: most benefit from fewest number of indexes